estdenis-clt/-megr2157-portfolio/docs/assignments/A04/index.md

 ## Designing the Motor Mount in CAD:

-The first step that I chose to go with was setting up parametric equations. as dealing with decimal values that are repeated throughout a design, things can fall through the cracks of accidentally typing the wrong value and it breaking the overall design and compromising the capabilities of the product.
+The first step that I chose to go with was setting up parametric equations to help the process go smoother.
+As I would be dealing with decimal values that are repeated throughout a design, things can fall through the cracks of accidentally typing the wrong value and it breaking the overall design and compromising the capabilities of the product.
 In order to prevent this, I use parametric equations within SolidWorks to assign values to my variables in order to make sure that every time I input a dimension, it was the correct value.

 <img width="927" height="428" alt="Screenshot 2026-09-16 195830" src="https://github.com/user-attachments/assets/69c11696-81b9-4105-84c6-484721d021e9" />